rmoreirao/ReliableAzureAPIM/README.md

 	- There are Many Private DNS Zones and Private Endpoints - are there any requirements for this? [to list]

-	- There are some Public IP Addresses: what are the guidelines for Heineken on Public IP Address on Prod and Non-Prod subscriptions?
+	- There are some Public IP Addresses: what are the guidelines on Public IP Address on Prod and Non-Prod subscriptions?
 		- Ex.: Do we need to protect the inbound flow for Public IP?
 Do you have guidelines on that?

 - Understand the flow for the Azure Firewall?